Full-year growth led by emerging markets and Home Care

 Underlying sales again grew strongly delivering 6.1%, with 2.9% from volume and 3.1% from price.

 Home and hygiene performed well, benefitting from our cleaner choices products such as Cif surface sprays with natural cleaning ingredients.
-Hand dish wash saw continued growth momentum, with good performance from Sunlight with recycled packaging, as well as white space launches in Brazil under Brilhante and in China under Omo.
+Hand dish wash saw continued growth momentum, with good performance from with recycled packaging, as well as white space launches in Brazil under Brilhante and in China under Omo.

 Format premiumisation, in particular liquids and capsules, continues to be a growth driver in fabric solutions.
 Laundry brand Seventh Generation, based on renewable plant-based ingredients, grew strongly.